Technology

 Value Chain Efficiency

-Cleaning technology can drive tremendous efficiency across the value chain.
-IoT devices, for example, can issue alerts and share data about needed maintenance or issues that require a cleaning crew to be deployed.
-No longer dependent on visual inspection or verification, companies, and the vendors that supply them, can gain significant efficiencies.
-For both every-day, routine matters and those that require a specialized solution, technology can be a real difference-maker.
+Cleaning technology can drive efficiency across the entire value chain.
+IoT devices can flag maintenance needs or trigger an alert when a crew has to be deployed.
+With no reliance on visual inspection or manual verification, both companies and their vendors gain real efficiencies.
+For routine, everyday work and for the cases that demand a specialized fix, the technology earns its keep.

 Making Work Easier

-Cleaning has never been more in the public eye than during the pandemic.
-With solutions that limit exposure, provide on-demand cleaning solutions and automate processes wherever feasible, the work of cleaning becomes simpler.
-Moreover, there is less risk of exposure to harmful substances, including viruses and bacteria.
-What’s more, facilities teams that can deploy these solutions are able to upskill their workforces, redistributing work and allowing staff to focus on other, more critical or revenue-generating work.
+Cleaning has never drawn more public attention than it did during the pandemic.
+Solutions that limit exposure, deliver on-demand cleaning and automate wherever possible make the work itself simpler, and they cut the risk of contact with harmful substances, viruses and bacteria included.
+Facilities teams that adopt these tools can also upskill their workforce, redistribute tasks and free staff to focus on more critical or revenue-generating work.

 Real-Time Visibility

-The digitization of cleaning companies can revolutionize the way facilities are maintained.
-Facilities can use thermal and contact-less sensors to monitor and measure usage.
-Data can help those facilities understand usage patterns in real time, and deploy solutions as needed.
-These solutions also provide a facility’s customers with a sense of the maintenance team’s purpose and intentionality.
-Combining personal observations with data allows for better communication, problem-solving, and customer satisfaction.
-Transparency in conversations with tenants and departments helps facilities and housekeeping departments to understand needs.
-Furthermore, it helps to share strategies for deployment and frequency.
+Digitization changes how facilities get maintained.
+Thermal and contactless sensors monitor and measure usage, so teams can read patterns in real time and respond as needed.
+The same data gives a facility's customers a clear sense of the maintenance team's purpose and intent.
+Pairing personal observation with hard numbers sharpens communication, problem-solving and customer satisfaction.
+When conversations with tenants and departments are transparent, facilities and housekeeping teams understand actual needs and can share their strategies for deployment and frequency.

 Predictive Cleaning